How to Detect Hooking Frameworks in iOS Apps Using AI

 This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Detect Hooking Frameworks in iOS apps.

-How Appdome Protects iOS Apps from Hooking Frameworks?
+How Appdome Protects Mobile Apps Against Hooking Frameworks?

-Appdome’s Detect Hooking Frameworks feature detects and prevents common hooking methods and frameworks that attempt to intercept function/method calls, messages, or API calls and then modify their instructions or output.
-Appdome also detects any code injected into the app’s process memory and prevents it from running.
+Appdome’s Detect Hooking Frameworks plugin identifies and prevents common hooking methods and frameworks, such as Frida, that attempt to intercept and modify function or method calls.
+Appdome also detects any code injected into the app’s process memory and prevents it from executing, ensuring that the app’s behavior remains secure and unaltered.

 Prerequisites for Using Appdome's Hooking Frameworks Plugins: